galderz/fibula-show/2510-graalvm-summit/README.md

 A HotSpot run with `perfasm` gives us some clues on how things differ.
 Compared with PGO, there's no unrolling of the loop in HotSpot.
-HotSpot also has additional assembly to deal with safepoints and deoptimizations:
+HotSpot also has additional assembly to deal with safepoints and deoptimizations.
+Per iteration, more instructions needed to be executed and lack of unrolling means there's no amortization of some of those costs.

 ```bash
 Compiled method (c2) 1952 1044       4       org.sample.strings.jmh_generated.DontInlineCharAt_latin1_jmhTest::latin1_avgt_jmhStub (57 bytes)